 That is the key: making the right decision.
 Be careful to not let decisions accumulate, or else you will have a backlog of both small and complex decisions to make.
 You need to find the perfect balance of knowing when to make quick and easy decisions on the fly, and when to take time with the complex decisions.

-Often what are problems can and should be seen as opportunities.
+Often problems can and should be seen as opportunities.
 View problems as opportunities and mistakes as progress.
 This involves turning traditional thinking about problems upside down.
 With some creativity, problems can lead to opportunities; mistakes in problem solving can be progress toward achieving these opportunities.

 An ability to adapt and move with changing technology, customer behaviour and the business landscape is essential to be able to recognise when your business needs to change and to react accordingly.
 To some, this comes naturally, but for others, it is a learning curve.
 A good problem solver has the ability to step back and think pragmatically and to avoid an emotional reaction to the issue.